 Choose Healthy Snacks

 If you get hungry between meals, make fresh fruit, nuts, seeds, and raw vegetables your go-to snacks.
 The best things to eat are superfoods and antioxidants, so any fruits and veggies that fall into these categories, make sure to eat lots of them.
-Grapes, red berries, green leafy veggies, sweet potatoes, and oranges are all antioxidant superfoods.
-In a hurry?
-Grab a real food bar on the run and skip the frankenfoods.

 Detoxing may be controversial, but if you do it right, it doesn’t have to be unhealthy.
-The benefits that come with cleansing your body are amazing, so if you’re feeling a little groggy, a detox is the perfect option.
+The benefits that come with cleansing your body are amazing, so if you’re feeling a little groggy, a detox is may be the perfect option.

 If you’ve been thinking about detoxing, then you likely have reasons to want to get healthy.
 So what’s stopping you?